Osteoarthritis (OA), Joint Pain and Joint Degeneration …

 WHAT Is Causing The Pain?

 In many, if not most, cases, the cause of the pain is NOT the degenerating cartilage or bone-on-bone contact.
-In fact, it is well established that there are VERY few “pain sensitive”* nerve endings WITHIN the various joints of the body or spinal discs.
+In fact, it is well established that there are, as stated above, VERY few “pain sensitive”* nerve endings WITHIN the various joints of the body or spinal discs.

 Cartilage does not contain blood vessels (it is avascular) or nerves (it is aneural).